The Queen's Gambit | A western on the chessboard

 “Chess is a war over the board.
 The object is to crush the opponent’s mind.”
 Bobby Fischer is an American chess Master.
 Scott Frank (The interpreter, Minority Report, Logan) is an American screenwriter.
 Both of them know that conflict is essential for any good game – and any good story.
-The Queen’s Gambit is a chess opening where a player sacrifices a pawn to quickly take control of the game.
+The Queen’s Gambit is a chess opening where a player sacrifices a pawn to take control of the game quickly.
 In this case, it’s also an adaptation of Walter Travis‘s 1983 novel of the same name and the most-watched limited series on Netflix.

 A coming-of-age story told as a western

-It’s a powerful coming-of-age story but also a western, in its way of showing every match on the screen as a remastered duel between cowboys.
+It’s a powerful coming-of-age story but also a western, showing every match on the screen as a remastered duel between cowboys.
 The chessboard becomes a saloon and the two opponents move pawns as guns.
 The tension before a last, deadly move is the only thrill we need as an audience.
 In this old reworking of the genre, two things are new: context – the American 50’s and 60’s – and the protagonist, a woman.

 A magnetic protagonist for a magnetic plot